trik-flip/Genetic-algorithm-code-breaker/README.md

 The wordlist used comes from [opentaal.nl](https://www.opentaal.org) although it heavily stripped down
 the string used in the POC originates from [wikipedia](https://nl.wikipedia.org/wiki/Biologie)

+To use/ test -> run `Genetic-algorithm-code-breaker.py`

+This will prompt for the use of the brute force methode[b] or the genetic algorithm[g].